 As I had hoped, the circle and its surrounds were deserted and a palpable hush hung over the sacred grounds.
 I avoided crossing into the middle of the ring and instead stepped slowly, even softly, around the perimeter.
 I felt an odd affinity for the place, as if I had been there before.
 Could it be possible that an earlier version of me lay buried beneath one of the stones?
 A chill went up my spine as I stood there in the stillness.
 My first week in Ireland had taught me that anything was possible.

 Two wishing trees stood at one end of the circle, their limbs filled with pieces of paper tied on with colorful string.
-Many of the prayers, wishes, and even confessions were illegible due to wet weather and time.
+Many of the prayers, wishes, and even confessions were illegible due to inclement weather and time.
 I took a moment to breathe in the stillness before finally heading back to my car.
 The stop made for a peaceful beginning to what would become the most harrowing day of my journey.

 Next up, Part II, coming soon: